-As mentioned in last week's lab, much of the real power of the Unix command line comes from the ability to construct a pipeline of relatively simple commands to perform complex tasks.
-This week, you will look at two powerful building blocks: awk and sed.
+As mentioned in the previous lab, much of the real power of the Unix command line comes from the ability to construct a pipeline of relatively simple commands to perform complex tasks.
+This lab, you will look at two powerful building blocks: awk and sed.